 This rough gravel road is enjoyed by mountain bikers and adventure motor cyclists, as it is quite challenging in some sections with a variety of road conditions which can vary greatly depending on the time of year.
-It connects the Bot River estuary farming area with the R320, as well as with the Karwyderskraal farm on the mountain plateau.
+It connects the summit area of the Hemel & Aarde Valley at the R320 with the Bot River estuary farming area, as well as with the Karwyderskraal farm on the mountain plateau.
 It also services the farms on the eastern side near the Hemel en Aarde valley.
 It offers locals a distinct shortcut for those wanting to avoid the congestion on the R43 to Hermanus and Onrus.

 This substantial gravel road pass provides an alternative to the Houw Hoek Pass and paralells it a little further to the south.
 These days the road is used primarily by the Elgin farming community as well as those interested in hiking and mountain biking.
 Most of the southern section of the pass falls within the Mount Hebron Nature Reserve.
 From the summit area access to the Kogelberg Nature Reserve can be gained, where the well known Pedeberg Hiking Trail is located as well as several excellent MTB trails.
 The pass climbs 384 meters over 12 km to produce an average gradient of 1: 31